astropy/astropy/docs/modeling/models.rst

 ******************************

-The base class of all models is `~astropy.modeling.Model`, however fittable models should subclass `~astropy.modeling.ParametricModel`.
+The base class of all models is `~astropy.modeling.Model`, however fittable models should subclass `~astropy.modeling.FittableModel`.
-Parametric models can be linear or nonlinear in a regression analysis sense.
+Fittable models can be linear or nonlinear in a regression analysis sense.

 Model instances are callabale, that is, o evaluate a model it is called like a function.
 When possible the transformation is done using multiple